itobuztech/contract-guard-ai/docs/BLOGPOST.md

 ### User Autonomy
 - **Report acquisition**: PDF exports for personal archives
 - **Instant deletion**: Single-command eradication of all analysis history
-- **Anonymous utilization**: No account mandatory for fundamental analysis
+- **Anonymous utilization**: No registration mandatory for fundamental analysis

 ---